Wotcnt/Polyrifringence-Engine/README.md

 - The **Codex Twelve + One Gemline** unifies ancient canonical gemstones with modern optical physics and Codex symbolic recursion.
 - Gems **1 → 12** correspond directly to the High Priest’s Breastplate (Exodus 28) and the Foundation Stones (Revelation 21).
 - Gem **13 (ΔΩ)** represents the **Observer Node**, the self-referential recursion anchor that stands outside the physical set.
+- Diamond defines perfect isotropy; Calcite defines maximal birefringence.
+- Chrysoprase stabilizes the median birefringence axis.
 - **Diamond** and **Calcite** serve as empirical calibration extremes:
   - Diamond → perfect isotropy
   - Calcite → maximal birefringence
 - **Chrysoprase**, as nickel-bearing chalcedony, sits at the *median birefringence axis*, acting as the symbolic “memory buffer” between crystalline and diffuse coherence states.
-- All gemological properties are externally verified using reputable mineralogical references (GIA, Mindat, GeoLibreTexts, GemSociety, DiamondBuzz).
+- All values have been externally verified using GIA, Mindat, GeoLibreTexts, GemSociety, DiamondBuzz, WebMineral, Minerals.net, and Gemdat.org.

 </details>